samhattangady/haathi/hiveminder.md

 The biggest concern I am seeing is that setting up the most basic version / prototype seems like it will be a majority of the work, and I will not be able to see how the whole idea works until enough of it is set up.
 So there may not be much time / opportunity to iterate based on that.

+---

+### 11 Jul 2023
+I feel like I am just sliding down the Dunning-Kruger slope today.
+I thought I knew how to go about things yesterday, but for the most part I had to rethink a lot of things once it came down to the details.
+So most of the day was just spent ideating and coding.

+The big issue with such system based games is that until enough systems are set up, there is no real scope to get anything running.
+So even just figuring out what was the smallest workable thing I could get up and running was a challenge.

+We have something now.
+I think atleast some of the systems are in place.
+It's not exactly working correctly, but that's an issue to sort out tomorrow.

+I have a feeling I am yet to reach the minima on that Dunning Kruger curve.
+Let's hope that's not the case.  ¯\\_(ツ)_/¯